Within This Page

 Relate interior and exterior receiving and shipping operations to the process flow of goods through the warehouse.

-Receiving and shipping are best separated to avoid congestion at the loading dock areas in the building, and in the truck maneuvering areas.
+Separate receiving and shipping to avoid congestion at the loading dock areas in the building, and in the truck maneuvering areas.

-Alternative material handling methods will determine other building aspects, such as aisle widths, lighting design, need for mezzanine space, fire protection, and egress design.
+Approach alternative material handling methods to determine other building aspects, such as aisle widths, lighting design, need for mezzanine space, fire protection, and egress design.
 Businesses will often use different methods of storage handling simultaneously for different products.

 C. Durable / Functional

-- Be planned to accommodate loads of stored materials as well as associated handling equipment.
+- Plan to accommodate loads of stored materials as well as associated handling equipment.

-Wind uplift can cause great damage to roofs and metal roof copings at the roof edge.
+Wind uplift can cause great damage to roofs and metal roof copings at roof edges.
 Building codes recognize that wind velocity is greater across open areas, typical for warehouse zones.